 Professor Sarah Mills

-Sarah’s research explores the geographies of youth citizenship, informal education and volunteering – charting their evolution and impacts on young people and the society in which they live.
-Her work is widely published, and has featured on BBC Radio 5 Live and BBC Radio Leicester.
-She has also provided evidence to the House of Lords Select Committee on Citizenship and Civic Engagement (2017) and serves on the All-Party Parliamentary Group for Political Literacy.
-Her research has been recognised by several awards including the Royal Geographical Society’s Gill Memorial Award (2017), the American Association of Geographers (PGSG, 2015), and an ESRC Future Research Leader Award (2014).
+Sarah’s research explores the geographies of children and young people, focusing on youth citizenship, informal education and volunteering – charting their evolution and impacts on young people and the society in which they live.
+Her work is widely published, and she has provided evidence to the House of Lords Select Committee on Citizenship and Civic Engagement (2017).
+She serves on the Department for Culture, Media and Sport’s College of Experts and the All-Party Parliamentary Group for Political Literacy.
+Her research has been recognised by several awards - including the Royal Geographical Society’s Gill Memorial Award (2017), the American Association of Geographers (PGSG, 2015), and an ESRC Future Research Leader Award (2014).

 Exploring the geographies of youth citizenship, informal education and volunteering